thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-10-mqtt-web-application-using-javascript-and-websockets.md

 One more thing, there is also an `onFailure` action in the `onConnect` function.
 When the connection fails, the _messages_ div in the webpage will display an error to the user.
 This is a simple, no jQuery solution.
 Basically, the `document.getElementById("messages")` will identify the _messages_ div, the `.innerHTML +=` will append text to the div, and `'<span>ERROR: Connection to: ' + host + ' on port: ' + port + ' failed.</span><br/>'` will print an error message which also documents the hostname/IP and port number.

-It is very common for error messaging like this to be handled and displayed using the JavaScript `console.log(message)` solution.
+It is very common for error messages like this to be handled and displayed using the JavaScript `console.log(message)` solution.
 However, this is only displayed in the web browser console, which some end-users have no knowledge of.
 So instead, we will display the error message on the actual web page itself.

 The final, completed, `startConnect` function is displayed below.
 Not how we use the same `innerHTML +=` solution to display the connection information in the full example below.
 This, again, provides feedback to the end-user.